 What Does it Mean to Be Chaotic Evil?

-Chaotic evils hate the system because it provides comfort and security.
-They want to dismantle it to cause pain and strife.
+Many chaotic evils hate the system because it provides people comfort and security.
+They delight in the pain and strife caused by their actions.
 They enjoy the suffering of others and thrive wherever chaos reigns supreme.

 Most chaotic evils have a simple goal: bring down the system and allow evil to run amok.
 They want to destroy things, hurt people, and cause panic without pesky rules and laws getting in the way.